-KIPP Comienza has selected each of these instructional programs due to its comprehensive nature and correlation to the California Common Core Standards for ELA and math, the Next Generation Science

-Standards, California Preschool Learning Foundations and California content standards for social studies and all other applicable subjects.
-Each program includes teaching approaches to differentiate instruction to meet the needs of English Learners and to challenge identified Gifted and Talented and higherachieving students.
-Each program has been created by reputable publishers with a record of successful implementation with the student population KIPP Comienza will serve.
+Our school has selected each of these instructional programs due to its comprehensive nature and correlation to the California Common Core Standards for ELA and Math, the Next Generation Science Standards, California Preschool Learning Foundations and California content standards for Social Studies and all other applicable subjects.
+Each program includes teaching approaches to differentiate instruction, to meet the needs of English Learners, and to challenge identified Gifted and Talented and higher-achieving students.
+Each program has been created by reputable publishers with a record of successful implementation with the student population our school serves.

-In addition to the materials listed above, KIPP Comienza incorporates standards-based online learning programs to supplement instruction in core subjects.
+In addition to the materials listed above, Ignite incorporates standards-based online learning programs to supplement instruction in core subjects.
 Through rigorous and engaging online content such as (but not limited to) Dreambox Learning, ST Math, Accelerated Reader, or Achieve3000, students are able to access individualized instruction at their level to practice what they've learned in class and strengthen their 21st century computer literacy skills through sustained daily usage of computer hardware and software.
 When selecting online learning content, the School Leader considers academic rigor, student engagement, and program alignment to the Common Core State Standards.
-KIPP Comienza further enhances these programs by aligning and supplementing activities based on assessment data and innovative strategies, such as an accelerated curriculum at the kindergarten level.
+We further enhance these programs by aligning and supplementing activities based on assessment data and innovative strategies, such as an accelerated curriculum at the kindergarten level.

-Teachers utilize supplemental resources that may include those listed in Table 1w below.
+Teachers utilize supplemental resources that may include those listed in Table 1.32 below.
 To be clear, TK uses the same supplemental resources as Kindergarten.

-Table 1w: Supplemental Instructional Resources
+Table 1.31: Supplemental Instructional Resources